How Much Does Window Cleaning Cost?

 If you prefer all natural, then refer to the recipe above for DIY window cleaning.
 Your local cleaning supplies store professional will hopefully know what product will give you the outcome you want for the types of windows you have.

 How Do You Clean Inside Windows?

-If you see dirt or water stains between two window panes, the seal is broken.
-A window repair professional needs to be called in to take care of this if you do not want to replace the windows entirely.
-They may suggest drilling a hole into the frame, pouring a cleaning solution into it, then sucking the moisture out.
+If you see dirt, water stains, or fogginess between two window panes, the seal is broken and needs to be replaced.
+Replacing the window glass costs $150 to $500 on average.
+A window repair professional may suggest drilling a hole into the frame, pouring in a cleaning solution, and sucking the moisture out.
 This is only a temporary solution.

 How Long Does It Take to Clean Windows?

 What type of windows do you have?
 Are they on the second story or first story?
 Do you want the inside and outside cleaned?
 These are all things to consider when calculating working hours.
 Typically, it takes two hours to clean outside and inside windows of an 1,800 square foot home.

 DIY Window Cleaning

 Cleaning all of the windows yourself seems like a huge chore, but it actually requires minimal work.

 - Do your research on what type of cleaner you prefer and get all the necessary supplies such as a squeegee and a ladder to reach windows.
 There are tons of recipes out there for a streak-free finish that is chemical free and will save you money.